Back to blogs

 - 1:1 BTC-to-home value: The amount of Bitcoin pledged must match the home's purchase price.
 For example, purchasing a $500,000 home requires $500,000 worth of BTC held as collateral.

 - Proof of funds: Borrowers must demonstrate sufficient reserves and closing costs.
-If opting for less than 100% financing, a downpayment will also be required.
+If opting for less than 100% financing, a down payment will also be required.

 Key benefits of a crypto mortgage